tspring5000/tspring5000.github.io/cv.md

 ## 📌 On the Side
 **Mobile Apps**\
-Recently I've been working on a synthesiser app for iOS and an experimental sleep app using Flutter.
+Recently I've been working on a synthesiser app for iOS called Nonatone (availible on the iOS and Mac app store), which has been very well received in the small time its been out for.
-This has even taken me so far as learning Arduino as a prototyping platform
+I have also been working on an experimental sleep app using Flutter, which has even taken me so far as learning Arduino as a prototyping platform

 **Game Dev**\
 Game dev has been a side project for me since I started learning programming,